psithanant/PieceMealV2/Readme.md

 PieceMeal users can also set up their own dashboard profile where they can keep track of their favorite recipes, ingredients, and analytical information.

+Millions of Americans suffer from food allergies including myself.
+These food allergy cost the country approx. $25 billion in loss of productivity.
+They are also linked to increased cases of diseases such as asthma and intestinal cancer.
+Many food allergy sufferers do not have a convenient was of discovering and managing food recipes that accommodate their dietary restrictions.
+Piecemeal attempts to solve this problem as a recipe management system that accommodates dietary restrictions through modularity of ingredients.
+It allows users with dietary restrictions (allergies etc) who wish to create, organize and discover recipes.

+This capstone started with a quarter 2 backend API project deliverable know as Piecemeal API.
+The backend RESTful API is written using ES6 Javascript, Node, Express.
+Test driven development was used with Mocha, Chai and Supertest in an Agile Git workflow.
+Postgres DB in combination with Knex.js and Bookshelf.js were used for data and object modeling.
+Facebook Oauth with JWT and Bcrypt were used for token authentication.

+The original idea was to create a React/Redux single page app, but we were challenged to use React Native/Redux.
+In addition to this, we used the React Native component library NativeBase.io for the front end.
+Redux was used to manager local state on the forms and well as various middleware to handle asychronous fetches to our backend.
+Facebook Oauth was implemented using Auth0 for single sign on.

+What went well was having a well thought out and tested backend.
+This included use of Swagger-UI for routing and documentation as wellas thorough data modeling and design of JSON structure.
+Pain points included the learning curve required for React-Native including corruption of node_modules folders.
+This was because members of the team were not using the same version of NPM.
+This caused much heartache and delays.
+This problem is to be avoided at all costs in the future.
+Oauth flow was also a challenge to nail down as there are many moving parts to the technology.

 ## Technology

 Front End: